VoronDesign/VoronUsers/printer_mods/LoganFraser/TridentInvertedElectronics/readme.md

 ![Image of PanelInstall](BottomPlateInstall.gif)

-No additional hardware required, BOM parts only.
+No additional hardware required, stock BOM parts only.